a-bergman/DSI-Capstone/README.md

 # Conclusions

-We chose two models because based off of our metrics, residual plots, and prediction plots because of the types of models we used.
-Our best performing model was a random forest regressor, but because that is a black box method we felt the need to also select a model that we could interpret.
-For that reason, we chose a second model that we could interpret.
-We ended up choosing:

-- A random forest model with our engineered columns for performance

-- An XGBoost model also with our engineered columns for interpretation.
+To determine the best model, we evaluated our models on four metrics and the residual plots.
+Based off of metric scores and residuals, our best model is a random forest regression.
+We want to have a model that is as accurate as possible, but we also want a model that is easy to interpret for any audience.
+For that reason we chose to not select a single model as our best model.
+While we chose a random forest regression as the best, random forest regressors are black box models meaning that they are not easily interpreted.
+As a result, we chose a second model, an XGBoost model, as an interpretable model.
+We also compared our engineered features against our original features and found that they improved the performance of both models.
+So our best models are a random forest regressor with the engineered features and an XGBoost model also with the engineered features.s

-The models were not overfit at all: the models had metric scores for the train and test data that were virtually identical and both had very high R<sup>2</sup> scores.
-However to assure that the R<sup>2</sup> score was not inflated by the number of columns, we also calculated and adjusted R<sup>2</sup> score and found that both scores were also virtually identical.
+We had concerns that the models were overfit, but they actually were not overfit at all: the models had metric scores for the train and test data that were virtually identical and both had very high R<sup>2</sup> scores.
+However to assure that the R<sup>2</sup> score was not being inflated by the number of featuress, we also calculated and adjusted R<sup>2</sup> score and found that both scores were also virtually identical.

 -----